FORTH-ModelBasedTracker/MocapNET/README.md

 ------------------------------------------------------------------

-Assuming that the WecamBIN executable is working correctly, to do a live test of the MocapNET library using a webcam issue :
+Assuming that the WecamBIN executable is working correctly with your input, to do a live test of the MocapNET library using a webcam issue :

 ```
 ./WebcamJointBIN --from /dev/video0 --live